soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 ## Inspect the message headers

-One of the first things you should do is examine the headers of the phishing message to see if there's anything that you can do yourself to prevent more phishing messages from coming through.
+One of the first things you should do is examine the headers of the phishing message to see if there's anything that you can do yourself to prevent more phishing messages from coming through (in other words, a setting in your organization is responsible for allowing the phishing messages in).

 Specifically, you you should check the **X-Forefront-Antispam-Report** header field in the message headers for indications of skipped spam or phish filtering in the Spam Filtering Verdict (SFV) or IP Filter Verdict (IPV) values.